Lithuania Government

 Local - Short Lietuva

-Etymology- history of name meaning of the name "Lietuva" remains unclear; it may derive from the Lietava, a stream in east central Lithuania
+Etymology- history of name meaning of the name "Lietuva" remains unclear and is debated by scholars; it may derive from the Lietava, a stream in east central Lithuania

 Government Type semi-presidential republic